-Most are cases of minor harassment—whistling, making suggestive comments, staring, for example—but there have been reports of sexual assault as well.
-So it pays to exercise some caution and stay alert while travelling solo in Argentina.
+Most are cases of minor harassment – whistling, making suggestive comments, staring, for example - but there have also been reports of sexual assault.

 As you would in your own hometown or country, make sure you stay alert and cautious when walking alone, especially at night.
-Savvy travellers know to avoid quiet, dim-lit streets even in metro areas, and Argentina is no exception.
+Savvy travelers know to avoid quiet, dimly-lit streets even in metro areas.
 Thinking about taking a shortcut through an empty park after dusk, or what about checking out a quiet street or alleyway?
 You probably wouldn’t do it at home, so don’t try it on your travels!

-If you’re a woman walking alone in Argentina, regardless of time of day, local men will probably stare or whistle at you.
-It’s not incessant, and most times you can just ignore it and move on.
+If you’re a woman walking alone in Argentina, regardless of the time of day, local men will probably stare or whistle at you.
+It’s not incessant, and most of the time you can just ignore it and move on.